HimanshuR321/Low-Code-Stock-Market-Analysis/README.md

 # Financial Dashboard

-This project provides a financial dashboard for tracking and visualizing stock data.
+This project is a part of my intern in Industrial Learning Program(2024) and provides a financial dashboard for tracking and visualizing stock data.
 The dashboard is built using `pandas` for data manipulation, `plotly` for plotting, and `panel` for creating interactive web applications.

 ## Files